 Time Systems

-Four time systems are of primary interest for the IAS geometric algorithms: International Atomic Time (Temps Atomique International [TAI]), Universal Time—Coordinated (UTC), Universal Time—Corrected for polar motion (UT1), and Spacecraft Time (the readout of the spacecraft clock, derived from GPS time).
+Five time systems are of primary interest for the IAS geometric algorithms: Terrestrial Time (TT), International Atomic Time (Temps Atomique International [TAI]), Universal Time—Coordinated (UTC), Universal Time—Corrected for polar motion (UT1), and Spacecraft Time (the readout of the spacecraft clock, derived from GPS time).
+Terrestrial time is the astronomic time system used for planetary and stellar ephemerides (e.g., star catalogs) and to model Earth precession and nutation.
+It is thus used in the conversion from Earth-centered inertial (ECI) of epoch J2000 coordinates to ECI true-of-date coordinates.
 Spacecraft Time is the time system used for the spacecraft time codes found in the Level 0R ancillary data (including image time codes).
 UTC is the standard reference for civil timekeeping.
 UTC is adjusted periodically by whole leap seconds to keep it within 0.9 seconds of UT1.
-UT1 is based on the actual rotation of the Earth and is needed to provide the transformation from stellar-referenced inertial coordinates (ECI) to terrestrial-referenced Earth-fixed coordinates (ECEF).
+UT1 is based on the actual rotation of the Earth and is needed to provide the transformation from stellar-referenced inertial coordinates (ECI true-of-date) to terrestrial-referenced Earth-centered Earth-fixed coordinates (ECEF).
 TAI provides a uniform, continuous time stream that is not interrupted by leap seconds or other periodic adjustments.
 It provides a consistent reference for resolving ambiguities arising from the insertion of leap seconds into UTC, which can lead to consecutive seconds with the same UTC time.
 Spacecraft time is based on GPS time, which is, itself, a fixed offset from TAI.
 The Explanatory Supplement to the Astronomical Almanac, mentioned previously, describes these and a variety of other time systems and their relationships.
 The following text describes the significance of each of these time systems, with respect to the IAS geometric algorithms.

+Terrestrial Time

+Epoch J2000 occurred at January 1, 2000 12:00:00 Barycentric Dynamical Time (TDB).
+Terrestrial Dynamical Time (TDT), known simply as Terrestrial Time (TT) since the IAU resolutions of 1991, is the time scale used for apparent geocentric ephemerides.
+At the time of the J2000 epoch, TT differed from TDB by approximately 73 microseconds (ref.
+Explanatory Supplement to the Astronomical Almanac).
+This small difference is ignored in the definition above, and the J2000 epoch is effectively taken to be January 1, 2000, 12:00:00 TT.
+The difference between TDB and TT is due to relativistic effects and is a periodic function containing terms as large as 1-2 milliseconds.
+This difference is accounted for by the USNO NOVAS software in its precession and nutation computations, but this is transparent to the time and coordinate system conversion logic that invokes the NOVAS functions.

+Epoch J2000.0 TT is now considered to be the “standard epoch” for modern astrometric reference data (Ref.
+USNO Circular 179).
+TT is defined to be TAI + 32.184 seconds, so the J2000 epoch is 12:00:00 TT = 11:59:27.816 TAI + 32.184 sec.
+Furthermore, at the time of the J2000 epoch, TAI and UTC differed by 32 accumulated leap seconds, so 11:59:27.816 TAI = 11:58:55.816 UTC + 32.000 sec.
+Note that the relationship between TT and TAI is fixed, but the relationship between TT and UTC changes over time, with the offset increasing by one second each time a new leap second is declared.
+As of the date of this document, five additional leap seconds have been declared since the J2000 epoch: in January 2006, January 2009, July 2012, June 2015, and January 2017.

 Spacecraft Time